MOUNTAIN MAN TRIATHLON: OLYMPIC & LONG COURSE

 Description / Location

-Come join us next year and experience one of the Southwest’s best venues.
+Experience one of the Southwest’s best venues.
 This local, family-run event is the 5th oldest triathlon West of the Mississippi River.
 The race course includes breathtaking views of the San Francisco Peaks, Lake Mary, and Mormon Lake.
 Right after the monsoon season with flora in full bloom.
-This is our 33rd annual event with fun, prizes, and a great course.
+This is our 36th annual event with medals for all finishers, handcrafted awards, food, fun, and a great course.
 The Upper Lake Mary boat docks are about ten miles south of Flagstaff, AZ on Lake Mary Road at mile post 333.
-Click Here for Directions from downtown Flagstaff.
+Press Here for Directions to the race site from downtown Flagstaff.
 RFID Race Timing Systems by 4Peaks Racing.
-This event goes on, rain or shine.

 Olympic Race Distances: 1500 m Swim, 40 km Bike, and 10 km Run

 The RunOut and back run on paved roads along beautiful Lake Mary.
-Olympic and Half Iron course climbs a decent hill (385') and are otherwise flat.
+Courses climb a decent hill (385') and are otherwise flat.
 Race numbers must be worn and visible from the front.
 Water aid stations are every 1.5 miles.
 Run defensively and follow all instructions of safety personnel.
 Traffic will not be stopped for this event, except at the intersections and turnarounds, and then at the discretion of the safety personnel.
 Run elevation graph HERE

 Race Fees / Registration Deadlines